Please see our Entry Requirements page for general entry requirement guidance.

 The Extended Diploma in Art and Design is made up of 13 units and enables students to study a wide range of Art and Design activities before specialising in the second year in one of the key areas of Fine Art, Graphics, Illustration, Photography, Fashion, Textiles and 3D Design.

-The second year of this course has the advantage of merging with the Art and Design Diploma in Foundation Studies group.
+The second year of this course has the advantage of working with the Foundation Diploma Art and Design group.

-Throughout the programme there are visits to galleries, workshops, museums, exhibitions and places of specific interest to extend your awareness of the wide range of contemporary creative activity.
-The art and design history programme is an integral part of the qualification and supports your work in the studios and workshops.
+Throughout the programme there are educational visits to galleries, workshops, museums, exhibitions and places of specific interest to extend your awareness of the wide range of contemporary creative activity.
+Art and design history is an integral part of the qualification and supports your work in the studios and workshops.

 As an optional part of the programme we also offer an exciting opportunity to take part in residential study trips.
 One of these may be an overseas visit to a European city, reflecting cultural excellence in the visual and applied arts.
 In addition, some students may take part in live projects with local industry.